bstudios/CueB/device/Readme.md

 > Some notes here sourced from [Workshopshed](https://community.element14.com/members-area/personalblogs/b/andy-clark-s-blog/posts/vscode-and-micropython-for-the-pi-pico)

 ## Installing the firmware
-Installing the firmware is covered on the the https://www.raspberrypi.org/documentation/rp2040/getting-started/ page.

-Download the uf2 image from [v1.0.5  Wiznet/RP2040-HAT-MicroPython/releases](https://github.com/Wiznet/RP2040-HAT-MicroPython/releases/tag/v1.0.5) then copy it to the Pi Pico as a file.
-Before you first plug in the Pi Pico, hold down the "BootSel" button then connect the USB.
-This makes the device appear as a hard disk on your computer and you can copy over the UF2 image.
+Press and hold the BOOTSEL button on the Wiznet W5500-EVB-Pico, then plug into the USB port of your computer.
+The device will appear as a USB drive.
+Copy the [firmware file](https://micropython.org/download/W5500_EVB_PICO/) to the USB drive.
+The device will reboot and the firmware will be installed.
 If you then un-plug and replug the Pico Pi it reverts to programming mode.

 ## Installing Thonny

 You sadly have to install Thonny

+Next, copy the entire directory and subdirectory onto the pico using Thonny, and the code will then run on next reboot.

 ## Libraries